NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 ![ANNOVAR output](/images/annovar.png)

 ANNOVAR can compare variants to existing variant databases and annotate the variant records with any database values it retrieves.
 Annovar exists as a suite of Perl scripts and supplementary data files, and thus can in theory be run on any system with a working perl interpreter.
 ANNOVAR annotates genetic variants detected from diverse genomes (including human genome hg18, hg19, hg38, as well as mouse, worm, fly, yeast and many others).
+PrecisionMedicineToolkit uses ANNOVAR along with SnpEff to filter variants for further analysis.

 GWAS is a technique for determining genetic loci associated with common disease or traits using large groups of various across genomes.
 PrecisionMedicineToolkit uses the NHGRI GWAS catalog to annotate the input variants.